aws-samples/amazon-dynamodb-labs/content/design-patterns/ex4gsioverload/Step3.en.md

     )
 ```

-Run the following AWS CLI command to run the script.
+Run the following python script to retrieve the employees based in Washington state (WA).

 ```bash
 python query_employees.py employees state 'WA'
 ```

 The script should give you output that looks like the following.

 ```txt
 List of employees with WA in the attribute state:
     Employee name: Alice Beilby - hire date: 2014-12-03